 Side by side strollers are easiest to push and kids can interact, which is a must with my little ones.
 One thing that also happened to us, which might be totally specific to my toddler because he’s crazy curious and gets into everything, but it might be important to mention if your kid is similar…

-Lots of questions were asked about traveling and living in Europe with it… if you’re going to live in Europe or need a stroller for traveling then I wouldn’t get a double stroller at all – just two single ones or a stroller wagon that’s slim enough – you’ll thank me later.
+Lots of questions were asked about traveling and living in Europe with it… if you’re going to live in Europe or need a stroller for traveling then I wouldn’t get a double stroller at all – just two single one, stroller wagon or a single stroller with a buggy board – you’ll thank me later.
+Most parents in Europe use this setup, because a double isn’t very practical.